 The preprocessor will go through and change any occurrences of this constant with whatever comes after it in its definition until the end of the line.

 '''

-float f = PI; // f = 3.14
+double d = PI; // d = 3.14

 '''

-By convention, constants should be named in uppercase letters with each word separated by an underscore.
+By convention, macros are named using uppercase letters with each word separated by an underscore.
 That way they are easy to spot when reading the source code.

 Undefine